jiaweit2/MovieReviewer/README.md

 Note: Not quite work in Safari on iPhone or iPad.
 Optimized for Chrome.

 ## Details
-We use a binary classifier to decide each review to be good or bad.
+We use sentiment analysis to decide each review is good or bad or not relative(neutral).
 Then we calculate the total score for a movie by count of good reviews/total count of reviews.